By Alicia Cowley, MD

 Peer ReviewedÂ

 This week the United Kingdom (UK) had a national vote on whether to stay in or leave the European Union (E.U.).
-On Thursday June 23rd, the nation …
+On Thursday June 23rd, …